githubstevemas/ChessArenaManager/README.md

-# Chess Arena Manager :chess:
+# Chess Arena Manager ♟️

 This script facilitates the organization and management of chess tournaments, including player registration, round tracking, match scheduling, and result recording.